 11. Boiling Water

-Boiling water is also an effective way to kill ants and destroy their colony.
+Boiling water is also an effective way to kill ants and destroy their colonies.

 Bring a pot or kettle of water to a rolling boil.